dylan-davidson/Core-Connect-4/Reach.md

 ## Graphics Using OpenGL

-To setup your project for the graphics reach, please follow [these instructions](Getting-Started#project-setup-for-graphics-reach).
+To setup your project for using graphics, please follow [these instructions](Getting-Started#project-setup-for-graphics).

 OpenGL is an open-source Graphics Library extension of C++.
 The following functions are located in <code>graphics.cpp</code> and are part of the OpenGL construct.
 You may modify these functions for your Reach portion.